Car Survival-Items Needed In Your Vehicle

 It’s a great day for a reminder about car survival and the things you need in your vehicle as you prepare for the unexpected.
 Of course, we all have different items we may need, but these are the bare necessities to survive in your car, for various reasons.

-Yesterday my husband and I drove into town and when we got back on the freeway to return home we could see the backup on the freeway for what seemed for miles.
+Yesterday my husband and I drove into town and when we got back on the freeway to return home we could see the backup on the freeway for what seemed like miles.
 It was too late to change our minds to take the back road to our home.
 We could see that the freeway was backed up on both sides of the freeway.
 Dang!

 There was road construction going on, but we could tell something else much bigger was the culprit on the road today.
 It’s so crazy because we had three lanes merging into two lanes.
 We are polite drivers and this awesome semi-trucker kept letting cars in and we decided it was now his turn to move to the lane we all had to merge into.